petry078/spellblog/docs/posts/2022-08-20-javascript-references.md

 * `arr.splice()` used to replace elements.
 * `arr.slice()` select elements of an array in a new array.
 * `arr.map()` used for repetition loops.
 Run commands in each array element and creates a new array with the results.
-* `arr.forEarch()` used for repetition loops.
+* `arr.forEach()` used for repetition loops.
 Run commands in each array element and saves results in the same array.

 ### Array properties